nedpals/opentaxjs/README.md

 2. Replace official tax filing systems or services.
 3. Handle complex tax scenarios that require legal or financial advice.

-## Project Status
+## Current Status
 The project is still in its early stages of development.
 I am currently working on the rules file format specification which can be found in the [RULES_SPEC.md](RULES_SPEC.md) file.
+I would love to get some help improving it in order to cover the different tax types and scenarios under the current tax system before implementing the library.

 ## Proposed API